Squalomix/extra/README.md

 # We also sequence these genomes from non-chondrichthyan taxa

-## Data Use Policies
+## Data Use Policy

-As forumated by the [Vertebrate Genomes Project (VGP)](https://genome10k.ucsc.edu/data-use-policies/), we genome asssembly producers hold the right to present the results of analyses using the unpublished genome assemblies listed below earlier than other parties.
+Updated on October 13, 2024

+We release our sequence data upon reaching the stage of manuscript preparation based on the generated data.
+However, if required by funding agencies, we will release the data earlier.
+In either case, we expect other researchers to respect our right to first present and publish analyses using the data we generate and release.
+Exceptions to this policy will be considered when researchers contact us to coordinate collaborations prior to data presentation and a formal agreement for collaboration is reached.
 Please be sure to consult Shigehiro Kuraku if you are interested in using the genome assemblies listed below as 'in prep.'.

+Unlike many genome sequencing consortia, our work is primarily supported by academic, discovery-driven grants, and we have limited personnel dedicated to data finalization and release.

 ## Non-chondrichthyan species chosen for whole genome sequencing by Squalomix